talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

-Segment Routing (SR) [RFC8402] utilizing an IPv6 data plane is a source routing model that leverages an IPv6 underlay and an IPv6 extension header called the Segment Routing Header (SRH) [RFC8754] to signal and control the forwarding and path of packets by imposing an ordered list of path details that are processed at each hop along the signaled path.
-Because SRv6 is fundamentally bound to the IPv6 protocol, and because of the reliance on a new header, there are security considerations which must be noted or addressed in order to operate an SRv6 network in a reliable and secure manner.
+Segment Routing (SR) [RFC8402] utilizing an IPv6 data plane is a source routing model that leverages an IPv6 underlay and an IPv6 extension header called the Segment Routing Header (SRH) [RFC8754] to signal and control the forwarding and path of packets by imposing an ordered list of segments that are processed at each hop along the signaled path.
+SRv6 is fundamentally bound to the IPv6 protocol and introduces a new extension header.
+There are security considerations which must be noted or addressed in order to operate an SRv6 network in a reliable and secure manner.
 Specifically, some primary properties of SRv6 that affect the security considerations are:

    *  SRv6 may use the SRH which is a type of Routing Extension Header defined by [RFC8754].
-      Some security considerations of the Routing Header, and specifically the SRH, are discussed in [RFC5095] section 5 and [RFC8754] section 7.
+      Security considerations of the SRH are discussed [RFC8754] section 7, and were based in part on security considerations of the deprecated routing header 0 as discussed in [RFC5095] section 5.

-   *  SRv6 uses the IPv6 data-plane, and therefore known security considerations of IPv6 are applicable to SRv6 as well.
+   *  SRv6 uses the IPv6 data-plane, and therefore security considerations of IPv6 are applicable to SRv6 as well.
 Some of these considerations are discussed in Section 10 of [RFC8200] and in [RFC9099].

    *  While SRv6 uses what appear to be typical IPv6 addresses, the address space is processed differently by segment endpoints.
-      A typical IPv6 unicast address is composed of a network prefix, host identifier, and a subnet mask.
+      A typical IPv6 unicast address is comprised of a network prefix, host identifier.
-      A typical SRv6 segment identifier (SID) consists of a locator, a function identifier, and optionally, function arguments (LOC:FUNCT:ARG [RFC8986]).
+      A typical SRv6 segment identifier (SID) is comprised of a locator, a function identifier, and optionally, function arguments.
-      The locator must be routable, which enables both SRv6 capable and incapable devices to participate in forwarding, either as normal IPv6 unicast or SRv6.
+      The locator must be routable, which enables both SRv6 capable and incapable devices to participate in forwarding, either as normal IPv6 unicast or SRv6 segment endpoints.
       The capability to operate in environments that may have gaps in SRv6 support allows the bridging of islands of SRv6 devices with standard IPv6 unicast routing.

 This document describes various threats to SRv6 networks and also presents existing approaches to avoid or mitigate the threats.